 First, let me apologize for the continuing rants about the state of the sport.
-But when you’ve put in 30+ years, and see a lessening of interest in the very thing you’ve spend a lifetime trying to build, it can drive you to excess in one form or another.
-For sanity and health I’ve chosen to confront my demons through writing.
+But when you’ve put in 30+ years, and see a lessening of interest in the very thing you’ve spent a lifetime trying to build, it can drive you to excess in one form or another.
+For sanity and health, I’ve chosen to confront my demons through writing.

 That said, after the initial surge of emotions that followed the Competitor Group’s elimination of its elite athlete program last week, the time for solutions should now take up the baton.
 I’ve had several conversations this week along those lines, but it is to the constituent stakeholders of the sport we look first, as it is they who are best positioned to take heed of CGI’s decision and then move the sport ahead in its wake.

 At the head of the pack of interest groups are the IAAF and its 200+ national governing bodies, like USATF.
 And though they have shown recent signs of embracing road running, rather than merely tolerating the previous redheaded step-child of their organizations, governing bodies remain labyrinths of competing committees and regional associations ill-suited to the task of efficient and decisive executive leadership within a professional mandate.

 Governing bodies were not instituted to control or administer a professional sport.
-So rather than offering opportunities for professional athletes as a primary concern, they orient more toward the development of grass roots interest and the collection of Olympic and World Championship medals, as such is their charter.
+So rather than offering opportunities for professional athletes as a primary concern, they orient more toward the development of grassroots interest and the collection of Olympic and World Championship medals.
 But professionalism has a much different, more narrow focus.